dylankane/spanish-word-game/README.md

 The most obvious is colour.
 By importing a module called "Colorama" I was able to style specific pieces of text with colour.
 This helps the UX of the application, by emphasising certain information, e.g. notifying the user of a correct answer with the word "correct" in green and when wrong, "incorrect" in red.
 Using colour to make information clearer.
 Yellow, is the main colour used throughout for the title texts and input prompt text, creating a recognisable theme throughout the application.

 Another two features that greatly increase the user experience is the clear terminal screen function, along with the text output delay function.
 This means that after every move or navigation to a different section by the user, the terminal screen will clear.
-This prevents the terminal from becoming too overcrowded with previous arts of the game.
+This prevents the terminal from becoming too overcrowded with previous text from the game.
 Then as the terminal is re-populated with the output text of the new section, it is printed with different delay times.

 Each section is finished with a question,e.g "do you want to start a new game", or "do you want to see the game rules".
 These are all 2 option questions, with a click of a single letter key and pressing enter, the decision is made.
 Quick navigations and delayed text printing, helps create a nice flow to the game with an easy user interface.

-Few distractions, clean look in the terminal and simple intructions all add to an efficient UX, perfect for an educational tool/game.
+Few distractions, clean look in the terminal and simple instructions all add to an efficient UX, perfect for an educational tool/game.

 ## Features